AbZorbaGames/TimelineAnimations/README.md

 # Timeline Animations

-A powerfull wrapper around CoreAnimation that facilitates the sequencing of animations.
+A powerfull wrapper around `CoreAnimation` that facilitates the sequencing of animations.

 ## Timeline
-A Timeline is a group of animations (CAAnimation) (or other timeline animations) that form a logical animation sequence.
+A Timeline is a group of animations (`CAPropertyAnimation`) (or other timeline animations) that form a logical animation sequence.

 ## Features